Open source. Runs locally. Your data never leaves your machine.

 Keeping Git projects organized is a daily tax.

-If you have more than one account, you’ve felt this pain.
+Whether you manage one account or several, you've felt this pain.

 Constant context switching